bricker0/HelloAppleMaps/README.md

 Assuming XCode is installed,

-1. Open XCode
+- Open XCode
-2. Click "Create a new Xcode project"
+- Click "Create a new Xcode project"
-3. Select "Single View Application" and click "Next"
+- Select "Single View Application" and click "Next"
-4. In the Product Name field "YOURLASTNAME_Lab4_2017" and leave the rest of the fields as default.
+- In the Product Name field "YOURLASTNAME_Lab4_2017" and leave the rest of the fields as default.
--This means that the Language you will be programming in is Swift, and your target device is the iPhone.
+This means that the Language you will be programming in is Swift, and your target device is the iPhone.
--If you pick universal - it will work on iPad or iPhone but this is more work.
+If you pick universal - it will work on iPad or iPhone but this is more work.
 You can do that later if you would like.
--Let's keep it simple for now.
+Let's keep it simple for now.

-5. Now click Next
+- Now click Next
 - Navigate to the local repository you plan to save your work and click "Create"
 - Note: If you are using MacBooks that belong to the department, do not forget to **backup your work on an external drive** or upload directly to GitHub regularily as to not loose your work!!